 When you join other community members in investing in United Way, your donation improves local lives and our entire community.
 Our priority community Education issue is to help children and youth achieve their potential.
-Thanks to the work of local volunteers, the following Education Programs were selected to receive an overall investment of $110,000 from the $1,185,000 campaign for 2020.
+Thanks to the work of local volunteers, the following Education Programs were selected to receive an overall investment of $109,500 from the United Way campaign for 2021.
 Our priority community Education issue is helping children and youth achieve their potential.

 Cub Scouting is part of the Scouting program of the Boy Scouts of America (BSA), available to boys and girls from first through fifth grade, or 7 to 11½ years of age and their families.
 Cub Scouting is part of the worldwide Scouting movement and aims to promote character development, citizenship training, and personal fitness.